 Online Poker and Gambling Laws in Wyoming

 There’s not a lot of gambling in Wyoming.
 There are barely tribal casinos and the lottery didn’t start until 2013, much later than most states.
 The state also has strict laws against gambling and is loath to loosen them.
 There are some legislators who have tried to expand gambling, but it’s failed to pass the wider House and Senate.

 So, what does “gambling” mean in Wyoming.
 Section 6-7-101 of Wyoming’s State Statutes cover the definition.
 Under it, the state defines gambling as:

 “Risking any property for gain contingent in whole or in part upon lot, chance, the operation of a gambling device or the happening or outcome of an event, including a sporting event, over which the person taking a risk has no control”

-Another interesting note is citizens of Wyoming can legally own a gambling device as long as it’s at least twenty five years old, and is not intentionally used for gambling purposes, which classifies it as an “Antique gambling device”.
+Curiously, Wyoming citizens can own a gambling device as long as it’s at least 25years old and not used for gambling purposes.
+This classifies it as an “Antique gambling device”.